 People on the Road: Understanding Reactions to Change

 From shock to acceptance, people react to change in a variety of ways.
 This part of the program reviews the change transition curve, how front-line employees, middle managers, and upper management experience change, and the tactics leaders can employ to manage reactions at each point on the curve.

 Poor planning, bad timing, or change for the wrong reasons are among the reasons change projects fail when they don’t have to.
 During this program component, participants will examine a dozen common reasons for failure and the actions leaders can take to prevent many of these failures from occurring in the first place.

 How Do I (Oops, I Mean We) Tell (or Rather, Sell) Them?: Discussing Ways to Involve Stakeholders to Drive and Communicate Change

 How change is communicated can often affect its acceptance.
 This portion of the training course examines the pitfalls of communicating change and strategies for setting the stage for effective buy-in.
 We will look at ten common mistakes and twelve best practices for getting messaging right.
 Additionally, participants will complete a change messaging template to ensure they know how to articulate core messages and supporting messages through the right channels at the right time.

 Detours, Potholes, and Accidents: Managing Resistance to Change

-At the program’s conclusion, participants will have an understanding of the process of change, how they can be a positive force in driving that change, and best practices for implementing change in an organization.
+At the program’s conclusion, participants will have an understanding of the process of change and how they can lead change in their organization.